raycarter/often_used_linux_cli_commands/README.md

 ### User administration

-	# create a user with home-dir
+	# create an user with home-dir
 	useradd -o -m -s /bin/bash/ username

 	# create a super user, make him the SAME user as root and have home-dir